dgoldman0/homeless/fourth_person.md

 However, this framework inadequately describes scenarios involving real-time interpreter mediation.
 In interpreter-dependent communication—such as a Deaf signer (Party A) conveying a narrative through a hearing interpreter (Party B) to an audience (Party C)—the voice that emerges is neither singular nor dual but rather composite.

+### Theory Review

+The concept of fourth-person narration addresses narrative voices that emerge from interactions between multiple agents rather than any singular narrator.
+Existing scholarship offers foundational insights into how such composite voices form.

+Enfield and Kockelman (2017) present a foundational perspective on distributed agency, highlighting how agency is relationally constructed through interactions among human actors, objects, and environments.
+They argue convincingly that agency must be viewed as a relational effect emerging from interconnected interactions rather than residing in any single entity or individual.

+Goffman’s (1981) influential framework categorizes speech production into distinct roles: animator (the speaker), author (the composer of words), and principal (the originator of intent).
+His analysis clarifies how multiple roles cooperate in generating narrative meaning, thereby prefiguring the composite narrative voice central to fourth-person narration.

+Within translation studies, Schiavi (1996) introduces the concept of an "implied translator," proposing that the translated text carries dual voices—the original author's and the translator’s.
+This resonates with O'Sullivan (2003), who further elaborates on the translator’s agency, demonstrating how translations become sites of significant narrative transformation, involving active negotiation between source material and translator creativity.
+Hermans (1996) similarly foregrounds the translator’s active presence in narrative texts, illustrating how the translator’s interventions in vocabulary, structure, and context produce discernible textual effects and alter narrative reception.

+Empirical studies further validate the composite nature of narrative voice in interpreter-mediated contexts.
+Du (2021) shows how court interpreters mediate and reshape defendants’ statements, producing narratives significantly distinct from the originals through conversational adjustments and rhetorical framing.
+Berk-Seligson’s (2002) comprehensive ethnography of bilingual courtroom interpreting highlights interpreters’ substantial impact on trial outcomes, demonstrating that interpreter-mediated narration materially alters narrative meaning and participant perceptions.

+Finally, Tenen (2022) extends the idea of distributed agency into literary studies through computational analysis, revealing how narratives themselves can embody collective, distributed agents.
+His exploration of "scene-agents" in literature underscores how agency—and thus narrative voice—can emerge from interactions among characters, contexts, and narrative events.

+Collectively, these theoretical and empirical insights from linguistics, narratology, translation studies, interpreting studies, and literary analysis establish a robust foundation for conceptualizing fourth-person narration as inherently composite, relational, and emergent from multiple interacting sources.

 ### Interpreter-Mediated Storytelling as a Convolution

 In interpreter-mediated storytelling: